 FREQUENTLY ASKED QUESTIONS

-The 10 most common VA disability claims are awards for tinnitus, limited range of motion for the knee, hearing loss, PTSD, lumbosacral or cervical strain, paralysis of the sciatic nerve, scars, limited range of motion for the ankle, limited range of motion for the arm, and migraines.
+The 10 most common VA disability claims are awards for (in order): tinnitus, limited range of motion for the knee, paralysis of the sciatic nerve, hearing loss, lumbosacral or cervical strain, PTSD, limited range of motion for the arm, limited range of motion for the ankle, migraines, and scars.

 If you disagree with a VA rating decision, you can appeal.
 With multiple ways of approaching an appeal, choosing the best option for your situation is vital to your appeal’s success and the time it will take for approval.
 Consider getting help from a VA-accredited attorney to guide you through the appeals process.